David Lee Child

-David Lee Child (July 8, 1794 – September 18, 1874) was an American journalist, best known for the independence of his character, and the boldness with which he denounced social wrongs and abuses.
-He worked closely with his wife, Lydia Maria Child.
+David Lee Child (July 8, 1794 – September 18, 1874) was an American journalist, entrepreneur, abolitionist, and social justice activist from Massachusetts.
+He was closely associated with his wife, Lydia Maria Child, a renowned author.

 Early life and education

-Child was born in West Boylston, Massachusetts, on July 8, 1794, and graduated from Harvard in 1817.
+Child was born in West Boylston, Massachusetts, on July 8, 1794, as one of twelve children of a poor farmer.
+He graduated from Harvard College in 1817.